 Spanish Summer Read and Play Program

 Reading, or being read to, is one of the best ways to strengthen language skills.
 Throw in some easy and fun speaking activities, and kids Spanish skills stay strong all summer.
 Sign-up for our free Summer Read and Play Program to encourage kids to read this summer.
-The program is free and flexible!
+The program is free, flexible and has fun activities like these play challenges with easy speaking activities.

 Family Game Time